-Any employee who wants to report an incident of sexual or other unlawful harassment should report the matter to the Title IX Coordinator (504-816-8072, chinton@nobts.edu).
-The employee may also contact the Deputy Coordinator for Student Life or HR.
+Any employee who wants to report an incident of sexual or other unlawful harassment should promptly report the matter to his or her supervisor.
 If the supervisor is unavailable or the employee believes it would be inappropriate to contact that person, the employee should immediately contact the Personnel Director.
 Employees can raise concerns and make reports without fear of reprisal.